Written by Jonathan Wojcik

 From the Ordovician (460 million years ago) to the Permian (248 million) the Eurypterids or "sea scorpions" were among the largest, fiercest predators in the water, beginning in the seas and spreading to brackish and freshwater environments around the world until their gradual extinction.
 The largest known species was Jaekelopterus rhenaniae (left) at over eight feet in length and a contender for the largest arthropod to have ever lived, rivaled only by the millipede-like Arthropleura.

-Today, we know not a single living example of these long-successful and
+The Eurypterids were once grouped under the obsolete "Merostomata" along with the horseshoe crabs, and today, we know not a single living example of these long-successful and magnificent monsters.

 The poorly studied "sea spiders" have bodies so thin that many species keep their major organs in

 their legs, including their intestines and reproductive systems.
 Ranging from warm coral reefs to the deep sea abyss, sea spiders feed on liquids sucked through a hollow proboscis, usually

 specializing in soft bodied prey such as sea cucumbers and anemones.
 Since many species feed

 without killing their prey, they can also be considered parasitic, like a mosquito or vampire bat.

 Little is known of the pycnogonid mating ritual, but it's the males who carry the eggs until they hatch, and larvae technically possess only heads, with the abdomen and legs developing later.
 It's debatable whether these bizarre creatures are truly chelicerates, belong to their own unique group, or perhaps even belong with the Anomalocarids.
 Having been confused for arachnids in the past, I think it will always be appropriate to include these creatures here, and perhaps, like the Xiphosura, we may one day discover that they're not as different as we thought.